emamagic/Android-Multi-Module/README.md

 # [Android-Multi-Module-App](https://github.com/emamagic/Android-Multi-Module)

 **NOTE**
-this is a sample template for android multi module application, I am working on to do my best for extending this app
+this is a sample template for android multi module application, I am do my best for extending this app, if you have any idea to improve the project, I would be happy to hear that(keep me posted)

 **TODO**
 complete modules functionality and write testing